dotnet/designs/proposed/resource-limit.md

 The `ResourceLease` struct is designed to handle the owndership and release mechanics for concurrency resource limiters.
 The user is expected to dispose the `ResourceLease` when operations are completed.
 This way, the user can only release resources obtained from the limiter.
 The limiter is expected to use the `onDispose` argument when constructing the `ResourceLease` class to indicate how resources should be released.

 We've also identified scenarios where the limiter may want to return additional information to the caller, such as reason phrases, response codes, percentage of rate saturation, retry after etc. For these cases, the object `ResourceLease.State` can be used to store the additional metadata.
 Note that the user will need to downcast the `State` in order to access it and therefore needs to know about the specific implementation of the `ResourceLimiter` in order to know the type of the `State`.
 For a sample limiter implemenation that uses state, see this [proof of concept](#resource-limiter-wrapper-with-reason-phrases).
+For alternatives to an `object` based `State`, see [alternative designs](#state-field-on-resourcelease).

 We also plan on adding extension methods to simplify the common scenario where a count of 1 is used to represent 1 request.